October 9th, 2020 | How (Not) to Build a Business.

 So, why being a serial entrepreneur is not a good business development strategy?
 Well, it is for a few reasons.

 The most straightforward answer to the question is that, serial entrepreneurs believe that success is all about grabbing the opportunity: finding yourself in the right time and at the right place.
 No success in the previous project?
 Well, perhaps the topic was not trendy enough, or my product arrived at the market too late.
 Or perhaps, my co-founders were the wrong guys for the job.
 The next time I’ll find someone better and everything is going to be just fine.
 So, let’s be this heroic, unflappable serial entrepreneur who always stands up again and starts anew… and let’s jump on some other topic straight away.
 If you throw a shit against a wall ten times, something will stick, right?
 Let’s keep on trying.
-Well, this is not the best approach.
+Well, this is not the best approach in business development strategy.

-Three Main Reasons Why Serial Entrepreneurship Doesn’t Work As a Business Development Strategy
+Three Main Reasons Why Serial Entrepreneurship Doesn’t Work As a Business Development Strategy.

 The first reason is that, the approach assumes that you don’t need to create any added value for your business; you just need to spot the opportunity, initiate the project, and motivate people around you.
 And then, all the rest will be done by itself, or rather, by the hands of your team mates.
 I noticed that serial entrepreneurs often associate their value with whom they know.